rohitnaughty/Power-bi-dashboard/README.md

 # Conclusion
 `The business intelligence solution developed in this project provides HPN with valuable insights into its sales and returns, helping it make informed decisions and improve its operations.

-Feel free to customize this outline and add more details about your specific implementation of the project.
-Good luck with your README.md file!
-`